agabor/docs/_includes/parse-server/file-adapters.md

 ## Configuring `S3Adapter`

-If you'd like to use Amazon S3, follow these instructions to configure Parse Server to use `S3Adapter`.
+If you'd like to use Amazon S3, follow these instructions to configure MSG Server to use `S3Adapter`.

 ### Set up your bucket and permissions